Elastic-rebound theory

 In geology, the elastic-rebound theory is an explanation for how energy is released during an earthquake.

 As the Earth's crust deforms, the rocks which span the opposing sides of a fault are subjected to shear stress.
 Slowly they deform, until their internal rigidity is exceeded.
 Then they separate with a rupture along the fault; the sudden movement releases accumulated energy, and the rocks snap back almost to their original shape.
 The previously solid mass is divided between the two slowly moving plates, the energy released through the surroundings in a seismic wave.

 Theory

 After the great 1906 San Francisco earthquake, geophysicist Harry Fielding Reid examined the displacement of the ground surface along the San Andreas Fault in the 50 years before the earthquake.
-He found evidence for 3.2 m of bending during that period.
+He found evidence for 3.2 meters of bending during that period.
 He concluded that the quake must have been the result of the elastic rebound of the strain energy stored in the rocks on either side of the fault.
 Later measurements using the global positioning system largely support Reid's theory as the basis of seismic movement.